 Through these two different learning environments, students have the ability to create a college experience that is uniquely their own.

 Knowledge in action

 What distinguishes a GW education is the way we consistently put knowledge into action through research, internship, and service opportunities for students in all academic areas.

 As the top-ranked school for internships, we excel at helping students land internships in the nation’s capital and beyond.
 GW students gain invaluable professional experience during internships at the White House, US Department of State, Folger Shakespeare Library, and NPR, just to name a few.

 GW strives to recruit a diverse and inclusive class each and every year.
-We do this through our holistic review process, which takes into account not just overall grades, but also course rigor, essays, recommendation letters, and extracurricular activities.
+We do this through our holistic review process, which takes into account not just overall grades but course rigor, essays, recommendation letters, and extracurricular activities.
 This allows us to admit students who have the academic preparation, personal qualities, and motivation to thrive in GW’s dynamic environment.

 GW is test optional, allowing students to choose whether or not to submit SAT/ACT scores, because we believe that a student’s performance throughout high school is the best indication of college readiness.